tomthorpe2000/ForestCoverCapstoneReport/README.md

 # ForestCoverCapstoneReport
 Springboard Data Science Foundation - Forest Cover Capstone Project Report

-This will talk about the various contents in the project.
+This file describes the different files in the project.